tomaskovarik271/PIPECD/project-management-documentation/MANUAL_TESTING_USER_PROFILE.md

 5.  **Test Case:** Edit Profile - Invalid Avatar URL
     *   **Steps:**
         1. Go to "My Profile", click "Edit Profile".
+OK
-        2. Enter an invalid string in "Avatar URL" (e.g., "not_a_url").
+        2. Enter an invalid string in "Avatar URL" (e.g., "not_a_url").OK
         3. Click "Save Changes".
     *   **Expected Result:**
         *   A form validation error message appears below the Avatar URL field (e.g., "Please enter a valid URL.").
+OK
         *   The profile is not saved.
 No API call is made.
+OK

 6.  **Test Case:** Edit Profile - No Changes Made
     *   **Steps:**
         1. Go to "My Profile", click "Edit Profile".
+OK
-        2. Make no changes to the pre-filled form.
+        2. Make no changes to the pre-filled form.OK
-        3. Click "Save Changes".
+        3. Click "Save Changes".OK
     *   **Expected Result:**
-        *   An informational toast notification appears ("No Changes").
+        *   An informational toast notification appears ("No Changes").OK
-        *   The form might close or stay in edit mode (current `ProfileEditForm` logic closes it if `onCancel` is used, which it is).
+        *   The form might close or stay in edit mode (current `ProfileEditForm` logic closes it if `onCancel` is used, which it is).OK
         *   No API call to update the profile is made.

 7.  **Test Case:** Edit Profile - Cancel Editing